What is Involved in the Home Inspection Process?

 Question: What is Involved in the Home Inspection Process?

-Answer: The home inspection process typically involves a thorough evaluation of the property’s condition, including its structural integrity, electrical systems, plumbing, HVAC, roof, insulation, and major appliances, aiming to identify any issues or safety concerns.
+Answer: The home inspection process involves a thorough evaluation of your property’s condition.
+This includes its structural integrity, electrical systems, plumbing, HVAC, roof, insulation, and major appliances, helping you identify any issues or safety concerns.

 For more information